vistaalive01/selenium-test/README.md

 What is the expected outputs of the tests?

 **Test Case #1** : Get page title text to find whether access correct webpage.
-This test checks the accessing webpage by checking the page title.

 	public static void accessHomepage() {
 			WebDriver driver = new ChromeDriver();